StatBiomed/DNA-AI-hackathon/CPOS-GPU.md

 ssh USER@hpcf3-g03 -J USER@hpcf3.cpos.hku.hk
 ```

-2. configure your `.ssh/config` file:
+2. configure your `.ssh/config` file on your laptop/desktop:

 This is much easier for use VS code or Jupyter lab on web browser:
 ```